This post is mainly for new freelance writers and ghostwriters, as experienced ones will likely know these two tips.

 A light went off.

-So, I politely explained that a check would be fine.
+I explained that a check would be fine.
 I even gave her my PO Box address.

 Well, I never heard back from her.

-At the time, I didn’t have a PO Box, so I gave him my home address.
+At the time, I didn’t have a PO Box, so I gave him my home address and phone number.

 He mailed me the manuscript, and when I read it, I quickly realized this guy was not mentally sound.
 On top of this, he said he was heading to prison.
-I politely explained that because of my workload, I couldn’t take on his project.
+I politely explained that, due to my workload, I couldn’t take on his project.

 He called me for a couple of months, at all times of day and night.
 And, he had my address.